-- Loss of wetland habitat greatly exceeds gain or protection.
-Wetlands are not being protected and managed for buffer of sea level rise and flooding impacts. - 2 Degradation of wetlands due to overdevelopment. - 3 Insufficient preparedness for typhoons and climate change impacts. - Coastal hazards on Tinian include typhoons, disturbances, and storm surges that alter the dynamics of the sandy shores.
-The sandy shores respond to these climatic changes and in turn results in erosion and storm tide inundation which threaten the coastal settlements and infrastructure along the coasts of our beach.
-An example of this is after Super Typhoon Yutu, Tachogna beach on Tinian had huge rocks in places where it wasn't present before.
-The sand was swept away from the damaging waves which resulted in a deeper shore line.
-Imagine what it will do to our sandy shores many years from now as climate changes continue. - No oversight on tourism, unrestrained development, runoff from land clearing and unpaved/unmaintained roads. - 6 Impacts from tourism on high use sites are excessive.
-Marine sports operators are damaging coastal resources. - Lack of understanding (in general and specific to project proponents / Agency Board) regarding how to do effects analysis for cumulative and secondary impacts and how to propose and implement appropriate mitigation;

-- Segmentation/phasing of projects allows for skewed analysis of impacts (if any); - Lack of guidance on and inconsistent application of impact identification and avoidance procedures; - Lack of mechanism(s) to identify impacts early in project scoping process and internalize externalities of project impacts; - Need for mainstreaming of Safe, Smart Growth principles across agencies to ensure projects are consistent with sustainable growth objectives and are avoiding maladative [sic] impacts to the greatest extent possible. - 8 Land cover conversion from development continues to reduce habitat and quality of life for coastal stakeholders. - 9 Comprehensive impact assessments, criteria on what constitutes an economically viable and environmentally responsible coastal development project. - 10 Public access enhancements and policies that mitigate tourist impacts are needed
+- Lack of mechanism(s) to identify impacts early in project scoping process and internalize externalities of project impacts; - Need for mainstreaming of Safe, Smart Growth principles across agencies to ensure projects are consistent with sustainable growth objectives and are avoiding maladative [sic] impacts to the greatest extent possible. - Cumulative and Secondary Impacts: Land cover conversion from development continues to reduce habitat and quality of life for coastal stakeholders. - Cumulative and Secondary Impacts: Comprehensive impact assessments, criteria on what constitutes an economically viable and environmentally responsible coastal development project. - Special Area Management Planning: Lack of a comprehensive development and resources protection plan, dictating what can be done where, and what resources will be protected and cannot be disturbed. - Special Area Management Planning: No "hard limits" on resources/areas/activities that should not be disturbed or allowed.
+For example, BSI/IPI jetskis in northern lagoon, or allowing encroachment/ destruction/ development of wetlands for SGIG project in San Roque. - Special Area Management Planning: Lack of enforcement, not always good reasons behind management decisions. - Ocean Resources: We are losing our coral reefs at alarming rates due to high temperature and excessive nutrient and sediment pollution. - Ocean Resources: As a result of the exploitation of ocean resources, marine vertebrate and invertebrate populations have declined significantly especially in Saipan, a major population center, in the CNMI.
+Fishermen have reported, through surveys and observations at road side fish stalls, declining catches and smaller sized fish. - Ocean resources: The ocean resources in our island are not thoroughly protected and enforced.

-Special Area Management Planning

-- 1 Lack of a comprehensive development and resources protection plan, dictating what can be done where, and what resources will be protected and cannot be disturbed. - No "hard limits" on resources/areas/activities that should not be disturbed or allowed.
-For example, BSI/IPI jetskis in northern lagoon, or allowing encroachment/ destruction/ development of wetlands for SGIG project in San Roque. - 3 Lack of enforcement, not always good reasons behind management decisions.

-Ocean Resources

-- 1 We are losing our coral reefs at alarming rates due to high temperature and excessive nutrient and sediment pollution. - As a result of the exploitation of ocean resources, marine vertebrate and invertebrate populations have declined significantly especially in Saipan, a major population center, in the CNMI.
-Fishermen have reported, through surveys and observations at road side fish stalls, declining catches and smaller sized fish. - The ocean resources in our island are not thoroughly protected and enforced.
 Over the years, I have witnessed people over-fishing and abusing their fishing privileges.
 Often times, I see people catch really small fish and crustaceans.
 People also remove coral and sea shells from the ocean for their use.
-Only some areas on the island are protected, but even with protection of our ocean resources, it lacks enforcement.

-Energy and Government Facility Siting

-Similar to cumulative / secondary impacts outlined above.
+Only some areas on the island are protected, but even with protection of our ocean resources, it lacks enforcement. - Energy and Government Facility Siting: Similar to cumulative / secondary impacts outlined above.
 Highlights needs for comprehensive resource-specific plans that may span various agency mandates and involve public/private sector involvement / partnerships.
-DPL has id'd areas for renewable energy deployment in 2019 PLUP update - opportunity to work with CUC on developing long-term power / water / sewer solutions that would be supported by bringing on more dedicated technical staff / capacity.
+DPL has id'd areas for renewable energy deployment in 2019 PLUP update - opportunity to work with CUC on developing long-term power / water / sewer solutions that would be supported by bringing on more dedicated technical staff / capacity. - Aquaculture Coral restoration, as an emerging form of aquaculture, is not yet integrated into CZ regulatory framework.

-Aquaculture

-1 Coral restoration, as an emerging form of aquaculture, is not yet integrated into CZ regulatory framework.

-Comment categorized under multiple priority enhancement areas.